blendbyte/CoyoteCert/README.md

 `*.example.com` covers one label deep (`sub.example.com`) but not the apex (`example.com`).
 Include both if you need both.

-`->identifiers()` validates every entry against RFC-compliant hostname syntax (or as an IP address) and throws an `AcmeException` immediately for malformed input, so misconfigured lists are caught before any CA communication starts.
+`->identifiers()` validates every entry against RFC-compliant hostname syntax (or as an IP address) and throws immediately for malformed input, before any CA communication starts.

 ---

 ## IP address certificates (RFC 8738)

 `->identifiers()` accepts IPv4 and IPv6 addresses alongside hostnames.
 CoyoteCert automatically sets `type: ip` on ACME identifiers and `IP:` SAN entries in the CSR.
-No extra API calls required.
+Nothing extra required.

 ```php
 // IPv4-only certificate (e.g. with Let's Encrypt shortlived profile)